Mercer's Hospital: 1724 building

-Mercer began leasing the site from a committee consisting of 'the Minister, Church Wardens and Parishioners of the Parish of St. Peter's, Dublin' with the aim of assisting 'twenty poor girls or other poor persons' there Within a decade she had built a facility to help these people on the site.
+Mercer began leasing the site from a committee consisting of 'the Minister, Church Wardens and Parishioners of the Parish of St. Peter's, Dublin' with the aim of assisting 'twenty poor girls or other poor persons' there.
+Within a decade she had built a facility to help these people on the site.
 In May 1734, with the advice, direction & consent of the aforementioned St. Peter's committee, Mercer assigned unto a number of eminent surgeons the running of the facility who subsequently converted it into a hospital for patients suffering from "diseases of tedious and hazardous cure, such as falling-sickness, lunacy, leprosy, and the like".
-Mary Mercer passed away at her home in Great Ship Street on 4 March 1735, and her decision to hand over the property at this point may have been influenced by ill health or advanced age.
-To support funding for the fledgling hospital a number of concerts were arranged over the following years.
-The most significant of these was the first performance of Handel's Messiah, which took place in the Ancient Musick Rooms in Fishamble Street on 13 April 1742.
-To provide room for a large audience, ladies were requested to lay aside their hoops and gentlemen their swords.
-By this means an audience of 700 was crowded into the space, and the concert realised £400.
+Mary Mercer died at her home in Great Ship Street on 4 March 1735.